slasten3826/processlang/docs/SYNTAX_eng.md

 **Examples:**
 ```
 ENCODE type="hierarchy" loss=0.2
-# Hierarchical structure with low detail loss
+# Hierarchical fracting with low loss

 ENCODE type="narrative" loss=0.5
-# Narrative form, allowing significant simplification
+# Narrative fracting with simplification
 ```

 ---

 ### CHOOSE

-Activates the choice mechanism from multiple possibilities.
+Sets the mechanism for choosing from multiple possibilities.

 **Conceptual function:**
-- Collapses the space of possible answers
+- Collapses the space of possible fracting results
-- Method influences selection criteria
+- Method influences collapse criteria
-- Useful when you need to make a specific choice from alternatives
+- Useful when a concrete choice is needed

 **Parameters:**